Cancel anytime

 Leadership and Structure

-Paul R. Edick is the current Chairman and CEO.
-The company has a typical corporate structure with departments covering R&D, commercial operations, finance, and administration.
-Steven Prestrelski serves as Chief Scientific Officer.
+Paul R. Edick is the Chairman and CEO.
+The company has a typical biopharmaceutical organizational structure with departments for R&D, commercial operations, manufacturing, and finance.

 Top Products and Market Share